Mr-Geekman/MIPT_SAVN/README.md

-# Project on analysis of VK ego graph
+# Social Network Analysis Project

 This is a project in Structural Analysis and Visualization of Networks course.
+We are going to analyze my ego-graph in [vk](https://vk.com) social network.

 ## Getting a graph